saina-s/Proteus_made_by_cpp/README.md

 # Proteus Simulator ⚡

-A desktop electronic circuit simulator built in C++[cite: 1], inspired by Proteus.
+A desktop electronic circuit simulator built in C++, inspired by Proteus.
 This is the final Object-Oriented Programming project for Sharif University of Technology (Spring 2026).

 ## 🚀 Features
 * **Interactive Canvas:** Grid snapping, drag-and-drop, and 90-degree smart wiring.